-(A) Each opening in the internal floating roof except for leg sleeves, automatic bleeder vents, rim space vents, column wells, ladder wells, sample wells, and stub drains must be equipped with a cover or lid that is maintained in a closed position at all times, with no visible gap, except when the device is in actual use.

-(B) The cover or lid must be equipped with a gasket.

-(C) Covers on each access hatch and automatic gauge float well must be bolted except when they are in use.
+(6) Each opening in the internal floating roof except for leg sleeves, automatic bleeder vents, rim space vents, column wells, ladder wells, sample wells, and stub drains shall be equipped with a cover or lid that shall be maintained in a closed position at all times (with no visible gap) except when the device is in actual use.
+The cover or lid shall be equipped with a gasket.
+Covers on each access hatch and automatic gauge float well shall be bolted except when they are in use.

-(7) Automatic bleeder vents must be:

-(B) closed at all times when the roof is floating except when the roof is being:
+(7) Automatic bleeder vents shall be equipped with a gasket and shall be closed at all times when the roof is floating except when the roof is being floated off or is being landed on the roof leg supports.

-(i) floated off; or

-(ii) landed on the roof leg supports.